REMEDY : BNSSG referral pathways & Joint Formulary

 Referral to Dementia Service

-Patients should only be referred to the Dementia Wellbeing Service if no neurosurgical or neurology-led intervention is appropriate and there is a comorbid neurodegenerative disease.
+It is possible for other comorbid dementia to occur alongside normal pressure hydrocephalus.
+Patients should only be referred to the Dementia Wellbeing Service however, if no neurosurgical or neurology-led intervention is appropriate and a comorbid neurodegenerative disease is suspected.

 Resources